Patricksoares100/toDoList/README.md

 To run the app, simply open the index.html file in your web browser.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available.